India acts to reduce cost of urea supplies to farmers

+BRIEF-Ram Minerals and Chemicals says no agreement wth Tata Chem for stake sale

+* Ram Minerals and Chemicals clarifies on news item regarding Tata Chemical's take over of 60 percent shares of co

-NEW DELHI The Union Cabinet approved a move on Tuesday to supply gas for urea production at a uniform price to fertiliser plants through a pooling mechanism, lowering costs and boosting production of India's most widely consumed fertiliser.
+NEW DELHI, March 31 India's cabinet approved a move on Tuesday to supply gas for urea production at a uniform price to fertiliser plants through a pooling mechanism, lowering costs and boosting production of India's most widely consumed fertiliser.

 The move is expected to save 15.5 billion rupees ($250 million) by reducing India's reliance on urea imports, the government said in a statement after Prime Minister Narendra Modi chaired a cabinet meeting.